 Many of today's knowledge tools enable the capture of the requestor's online search activity before they ask for help.
 Having the words and phrases the requestor used to search is very useful - this is their context.
 The requestor's search terms can be used to modify an existing article and improve its findability, or to create the problem statements in a new KCS article, if one doesn't already exist.

-Every Search Matters
+Every Search Has Value

 In the case of requests submitted via a self-service model, good things can happen if we capture the self-service activities (search strings, articles viewed, and in some situations product and version information).
 First of all, this guarantees that we are capturing the customer context, and secondly, making this information available to the responder helps the requestor feel like the effort spent pursuing a resolution through self-service was not a waste of time.
 This information can help expedite the process as we can review what has already been done.
 We call this "no dead-ends" for the user, and is a critical factor in creating a positive experience with self-service.